 Nanna likes to be inspired by different people surrounding her, that’s why she participated in an art project organized by ‘De Voorkamer’ in Utrecht.
 The main reason for participating in this project is to help integrate refugees while contributing to a creative community and being able to tell the refugee’s story through art.
 She volunteered because it continuously teaches her something new about people, about art, about compassion, about new techniques and about herself.
 In helping others, we are reminded that we are all in this together and we need to remember to support each other.
 Life has so much to offer if we remember to look beyond ourselves.

 This project was a great opportunity to work with refugees who are interested in art and to get to know each other in an interactive way.
 While working on the project with a Syrian refugee who is blind she could let the girl experience her life story through a linocut which they created together.
 After finishing the project she became friends with the refugees who inspired her by their strength and life stories.
-Illustration is all about understanding concepts and mixing it with the right communication, the right words and the right message.
+An illustration is all about understanding concepts and mixing it with the right communication, the right words and the right message.
 Art is not only about making pretty pictures, it’s more about making a statement.